Guide to Co-Parenting for Divorcing Parents in Singapore

 Failure by a parent to comply with the parenting order made by the court may amount to contempt of court.
 Proceedings might be commenced by the other parent to enforce the order.

-The non-complying parent might be punished with a fine up to $20,000 or with imprisonment for a term up to 1 year or with both.
+The non-complying parent might be punished with a fine of up to $20,000, imprisonment for a term up to 1 year or both.

 Practical Tips on Co-Parenting Post-Divorce